 The Truck Routing & Communities Study will undertake a proactive and collaborative effort to designate consistent truck routes and coordinate restrictions across jurisdictional boundaries, implement innovative delivery-management policies, and address environmental justice and quality of life issues for communities in Western Will County.
 Guidance on funding for implementation and the development of a pipeline of projects will also be developed for communities.
-The result will balance the needs of local communities, residents, natural, agricultural, and cultural assets, and industry.
+The result will balance the needs of local communities, residents, natural, agricultural, cultural assets, and industry.
+Click here to view the Existing Conditions Report for the Truck Routing & Communities Study.
 Click here to view a map of the truck routing study area.

 The Will County Community Friendly Freight Mobility Plan recommends that a comprehensive transportation and land use plan specifically be conducted in areas with freight clusters, noting that “continued growth without planning and new transportation investments may impact Will County’s economic competitiveness and quality of life.”
 This is particularly important in the area around the Joliet / Elwood cluster, which is projected to grow by nearly 40 million square feet of industrial space by 2040.

 The project team will engage in a facilitated, open planning process to develop a comprehensive Transportation & Land Use Strategy for the Elwood/Joliet Supercluster.
 The strategy will be based on market-feasible development and provide a balance between economic development, natural resource protection, multi-modal connections, congestion relief, and quality of life / community character goals.
 The strategy will cluster freight and development to complement communities and environmental resources, and to avoid, minimize, and, if necessary, mitigate the effects of conflicting land use changes so that transportation investments are strategic and sustainable.
+Click here to view the Existing Conditions Report for the Transportation & Land Use Strategy.
 Click here to view a map of the land use study area.

 Public input in the planning process is critical, as a successful plan must reflect the unique values and aspirations of Will County communities.
-In addition to hearing from community members through a public open house (April) and two online surveys (April and September), the planning team will engage area stakeholders in focus groups and interviews to better understand the priorities of those living and working in the region.
+In addition to hearing from community members through a public open house and two online surveys, the planning team will engage area stakeholders in focus groups and interviews to better understand the priorities of those living and working in the region.